wpautoterms/Auto-Terms-of-Service-and-Privacy-Policy/readme.txt

 == Changelog ==
 * Changelog DIFFs for all versions are available at <a href="http://plugins.trac.wordpress.org/browser/auto-terms-of-service-and-privacy-policy/trunk" target="_blank">WordPress SVN</a>.

+= Version 1.8.1 =
+* May 15, 2017
+* Changed license from "GPL version 2 or any later version" to "GPL version 3 or any later version".
+See https://www.gnu.org/licenses/rms-why-gplv3.html and https://creativecommons.org/share-your-work/licensing-considerations/compatible-licenses/ for details.

 = Version 1.8 =
 * December 19, 2016